huntersgordon/Cool-Hacky-iMessage-Terminal/README.md

 # iMessage-Client-Mojave
-[disable rootless mode](https://www.macworld.co.uk/how-to/mac/how-turn-off-mac-os-x-system-integrity-protection-rootless-3638975/)if you want this to work.

 Control your computer through sending it imessages!

 # Installation

+OS X 10.14+: [disable rootless mode](https://www.macworld.co.uk/how-to/mac/how-turn-off-mac-os-x-system-integrity-protection-rootless-3638975/)if you want this to work.

 ```open -a messages.app```